teamforus/foundation/manuals/design/typography.md

 ## Measurement from the baseline

 Specify distances from UI elements from the baseline.
 They worked with a grid.
-Please follow these rules to create more accurate design and implementations across. all platforms
+Please follow these rules to create more accurate design and implementations across all platforms
 ￼